 “Bradley Walker, Bradley Walker, please check with United Airlines immediately regarding your baggage claim and Airdales, thank you.”

 “God, you are being dumb,” Moon said, dragging several steps behind me along the D Concourse in her precious woody clogs.
 “And how may I ask did you know my flight?”

 “I…uh…happened to call Boulder,” I winced over my shoulder.
-“Paul Verniere answered, of all people, said you were at work.
+“Paul Verniere answered, of all people, said you were on your way.
 “So, what was he doing at the house?”